RunLLM/gitbook/parameters/creating-parameters.md

 ### Creating a Parameter Explicitly using Local Data

 The create a parameter from local data on your filesystem, pass in the path as `default` and set `use_local` to `True`.
 You will also need to provide the expected Artifact type of the local data.
+The provided path is relative to the current working directory.

 Here's an example of how we can create a local data parameter that has the content of a local csv file: